 Reflect pay raises in your estimates of personal services costs.
-Pay raises will not be included in governmentwide allowances (see section 32.2(b)(1)).
+Pay raises will not be included in government-wide allowances (see section 32.2(b)(1)).

 You must identify the anticipated price level changes reflected in the financial resources required to finance each program level in your justification materials (see section 51.3).

-30.4 Growth in agency workload.
+30.4 What assumptions should I make about growth in agency workload?

-Assume that growth in agency workload will be offset by productivity increases so that related employment does not increase.
+Assume that growth in your agency workload will be offset by productivity increases so that related employment does not increase.
 Use personnel currently funded to the maximum extent in staffing new programs and expansions of existing programs.
 Plan to reduce personnel levels where workload is stable.

-30.5 Unit cost information.
+30.5 How do I develop unit cost information?